 The HunterLab Aeros, Vista, and Agera L2 spectrophotometer

-HunterLab offers a complete selection of best-in-class spectrophotometers for every color measurement application, from convenient handheld models to benchtop workhorses and in-line solutions.
+HunterLab offers a complete selection of best-in-class spectrophotometers for every colour measurement application, from convenient handheld models to benchtop workhorses and in-line solutions.
 The right equipment for the application depends on where, how, and what you're measuring, and the guide below can help you choose the ideal unit to meet your needs.

 *Specialized ColorFlex L2 Citrus, Coffee, and Tomato models also available

-Achieve Flawless Color Consistency With HunterLab
+Achieve Flawless Colour Consistency With HunterLab